Updated on the 21st of July.

 If your pet is hospitalise and the circumstances allow it, we will organise for you to visit your pet on the grass area to give you time to say goodbye.

-We realise this might be upsetting and we have a team of bereavement counsellors you can contact for a chat.
+We have a team of bereavement counsellors you can contact for a chat.